Alvinn8/praeter/README.md

 # praeter
-Praeter is a Bukkit framework for using Resource Packs in plugins to create cool stuff.
+Praeter is a Bukkit framework for using Resource Packs in plugins.

+The project is still in its early stages!
+There is no download for the built plugin jar, and the modules are not on any maven repository yet.

 ## praeter-core
 The core module handles resource packs.